Ostrzyciel/ostrzyciel.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Piotr, co-founder of **[NeverBlink](https://neverblink.eu)**, where we build next-generation knowledge graph systems.
+I'm Piotr, co-founder of **[NeverBlink](https://neverblink.eu)**, where we build next-generation knowledge graph and neurosymbolic systems.
 I'm also finishing my PhD at the Warsaw University of Technology, advised by [Maria Ganzha](https://pages.mini.pw.edu.pl/~ganzham/www/).
 In 2024 I did a research visit at TU Berlin's [PICOM lab](https://picom.ai/), under the supervision of [Danh Le Phuoc](https://danhlephuoc.info/).
 My work is mostly around the topics of knowledge graphs, streaming, Cloud-Edge-IoT systems, and machine learning.
 You can find out more about my research in the [publications](/publications/) section.

 I'm a strong supporter of open science and open source software, so I try to publish everything I can under free licenses.
 Check out the [projects](/projects/) section or my [GitHub profile](https://github.com/Ostrzyciel), maybe you will find something useful there.